Social Work Services

-At the Hampton School District we work with your children to choose healthy options by serving a variety of fresh fruits and vegetables.
+At the Hampton School District, we work with your children to choose healthy options by serving a variety of fresh fruits and vegetables.
 We also understand the importance of purchasing local products and are proud to

 be a part of the "FARM TO SCHOOL" program.

 Whenever possible we infuse our salad bar with produce purchased locally.
-Every day your child has access to a salad bar that features lettuce, tomato, broccoli, cucumbers, cheese, peppers, onions, carrots, sliced eggs, croutons (made fresh every week), fresh and canned fruit.
+Every day your child has access to a salad bar that features lettuce, tomato, broccoli, cucumbers, cheese, peppers, onions, carrots, sliced eggs, croutons (made fresh every week), and fresh and canned fruit.
 The salad bar features three salad dressings.

 Breakfast and Snack Time